JinAn93/Cellular-Automata/DESIGN.md

 This component defines the general structure and holds shared methods for implementing the rules of the simulation.
 The Rules classes must be responsible for interpreting the state information of each cell and applying the predetermined set of rules to actually drive the simulation.
 This abstract class is to be inherited by specific subclasses, one for each type of simulation that our program will be able to run.
 It contains methods that should be commonly necessary, regardless of simulation type.
 The rules classes will be accessed by the CellManager and by extension Timeline classes because the abstract applyRule method will need to be called at every frame of the main simulation loop.
 It will have access, via CellManager’s ArrayList of cells, to all the active cells in a simulation as it will need to get, handle, and update state information for each of the cells.
 We chose to use this inheritance hierarchy for applying the rules of each simulation beacuse it should allow our program to be as flexible as possible when applying a new set of rules.
 In order to incorperate a whole new simulation, a single subclass is all that should need to be added to the program, without impacting other areas or causing a need for redundant code.
 Rule classes will inherit

-abstract applyRule(Cell, List<Cell>): void method - this abstract method will be the most important for each subclass.
+abstract applyRule(Cell, List<List<Cell>>): void method - this abstract method will be the most important for each subclass.
 Based on specific simulation rules defined in the subclass, this method will interpret and update state information for every cell in the grid and essentially act as the major driver behind the simulation’s function.

-getPercent(int state, List<Cell>): double method - returns the percentage of cells in a grid in a certain state at a given instant in the simulation
+getPercent(int state, List<List<Cell>>): double method - returns the percentage of cells in a grid in a certain state at a given instant in the simulation

 Rules (subclass): One rules subclass will be made for every simulation type that the program will be able to run.
 Each subclass will hold and implement information specific to the rules defined by its type of simulation.

 * CellManager class

 There are four specific features that cellManager class does.
-First, setup() method within the class will set up the grid of cells by creating Cell Objects and adding them into the list<list<Cell>> and initialize its state based on the XML input file. setUp() method will be called from Main / Cell society class and the class will pass an integer that tells which simulation we are running.
+First, setup() method within the class will set up the grid of cells by creating Cell Objects and adding them into the list<list<list<Cell>> and initialize its state based on the XML input file. setUp() method will be called from Main / Cell society class and the class will pass an integer that tells which simulation we are running.
 Secondly, after a cycle of simulation, updateStates() method will be called from Timeline Class and the class will pass the integer that indicates which simulation the program is running to this method.
 What updateState() method does is to call applyRule method within Rule Class and pass the cellList and the integer that indicates which simulation.
 Third, moveNextToCurrentState() method is also called from Timeline Class.
 The method will access each Cell Object, put the nextState value into currentState value, and initializes the nextState value.
 Finally, getCellList() is a public getter method for the private List<List<Cell>> cellList so that other classes can access the CellList.

 * Display class: